Voyage of the Adventure

 Retracing the Donelson Party's Journey to the Founding of Nashville

 Author(s): John Guider

-In the harsh winter of 1779, John Donelson loaded his family and thirty slaves into a 40’ flatboat at the present site of Kingsport, Tennessee.
-Their journey into the wilderness led to the founding of a settlement now known as Nashville—over 1,000 river miles away.
-In the fall of 2016, photographer John Guider retraced the Donelson party’s journey in his hand-built 14 1/2’ motorless rowing sailboat while making a visual documentation of the river as it currently exists 240 years later.
+In the harsh winter of 1779, as the leader of a flotilla of settlers, John Donelson loaded his family and thirty slaves into a forty-foot flatboat at the present site of Kingsport, Tennessee.
+Their journey into the wilderness led to the founding of a settlement now known as Nashville—over one thousand river miles away.
+In the fall of 2016, photographer John Guider retraced the Donelson party's journey in his hand-built fourteen-and-a-half-foot motorless rowing sailboat (named Adventure II after Donelson's boat) while making a visual documentation of the river as it currently exists 240 years later.

 Biography of Author(s)